 Brunch at “geh Veg” (optional)

-It’s a bit outside the city center in an area called Berlin Moabit.
-We stayed at the Mercure Hotel MOA and we reached the café within 10 minutes’ walking distance.
+It’s a bit outside the city center in the neighborhood called Berlin Moabit.
+We stayed at the Mercure Hotel MOA and we reached the café within 10 minutes of walking distance.

 There are tons of other great cafés in Berlin if you prefer choosing one in the area you stay in.

 Tours you might find interesting: